Microsoft-Web/WebCampTrainingKit/Presentation/Modern-Web-Front-Ends/GeekQuiz-SPA-Interface/README.md

 	> **Note:** Remember the information you provided as you will be using it during the demo.

 1. In Visual Studio, close all open files.
-1. Make sure that you have an Internet connection, as this demo requires it to download the NuGet packages.
+1. Make sure that you have an Internet connection, as this demo requires it to download the npm packages.

 <a name="Demo" />
 ## Demo ##